telerik/blazor-docs/components/gantt/state.md

 ### Set Gantt Options Through State

-The Gantt state allows you to control the behavior of the Gantt programmatically - you can, for example, set sorts, filteres, expand hierarhical items.
+The Gantt state allows you to control the behavior of the Gantt programmatically - you can, for example, set sorts, filteres, expand hierarchical items.

 >tip The individual tabs below show how you can use the state to programmatically set the Gantt filtering, sorting and other features.